Peppertype vs Anyword for Marketing Copy 2026: Which One Actually Delivers?

 • Predictive Performance Score for ads, emails, and landing page copy

-• 100+ templates across pretty much every marketing channel
+• 100+ templates across every marketing channel you can think of

 • Custom AI Scores — train the model on your own performance data